Racial and economic access gaps persist in U.S. high schools.

 Equal Opportunity Schools offers a high impact for a low cost.

-Each $2,000 spent can help turn an Equal Opportunity Student into a new college graduate.
-High quality AP and IB programs already exist in most U.S. high schools, making them an extremely powerful lever for change that doesn’t require a lot of capital, overhauling legal systems and labor arrangements, or upending long-standing practices.
+High quality AP and IB programs already exist in most U.S. high schools, making them an extremely powerful lever for change that doesn’t require a lot of capital or overhauling legal systems and labor arrangements.
 We help you get students into these programs and ensure they succeed.